We don't just teach instrument making

-The school is located in Brattleboro, Vermont which is centrally located between New York City and Boston.
-Brattleboro is a fun place to visit with a vibrant downtown area, and a wide variety of recreational opportunities for students and family members alike.
+We are located in the charming community of Brattleboro, in the southern Green Mountains of Vermont.
+Brattleboro is a fun place to visit with a vibrant downtown, and a wide variety of recreational opportunities for students and family members.

 Instrument making is one of those endeavors in which you never really stop learning.
-To grow as a luthier requires patience, practice, and a steadfast commitment to the process of ongoing improvement.
+To flourish as a luthier requires patience, practice, and a steadfast commitment to the process of ongoing improvement.

-Our sole focus is teaching instrument making, and we've set up our school specifically for that purpose.
+Our sole focus is teaching instrument making, and we've organized our school specifically for that purpose.
 The main classroom is spacious, comfortable, and has great light.
-Each student has their own workspace, and we provide all the tools necessary to build their instrument.
+Each student has their own workspace, and we provide all the tools necessary to build your instrument.
 The machine room is fully equipped with finely tuned machinery, and a large capacity dust collection system.
 Students tell us all the time, it's one of the nicest workshops they've ever seen.

 We believe that the best way to learn how to make musical instruments is one-on-one with an experienced instructor.
 Teaching the craft effectively involves listening, and observing, and skillfully guiding each student through the process.
-We limit enrollment in our building courses to just 3 people, so that each person has lots of personal interaction with their instructor.
-The result is a rich, interactive experience that you simply don’t get by building a kit, watching videos, or trying to go it alone.
+We limit enrollment in our building courses to just three students, so each person has lots of personal interaction with their teacher.
+The result is a rich, interactive experience that you simply can't get by building a kit, watching a video, or trying to go it alone.